newchuyalong/libgdx-learning/Table.md

 ## Inserting cells

-Table allows a cell's widget to be changed or removed (by setting it to null), but Table currently does not allow cells to be inserted or removed.
-The Table needs to be rebuilt to do: call `clearChildren` to remove all children and cells, then add them all to the Table again.
+Table allows a cell's widget to be changed or removed (by setting it to null), but Table currently does not allow cells to be inserted in the middle or removed.
+To do that, the Table needs to be rebuilt: call `clearChildren` to remove all children and cells, then add them all to the Table again.

-If inserting or removing cells is neededing, [VerticalGroup](Scene2d.ui#verticalgroup) or [HorizontalGroup](Scene2d.ui#horizontalgroup) can be used.
+If inserting or removing cells is needed, [VerticalGroup](Scene2d.ui#verticalgroup) or [HorizontalGroup](Scene2d.ui#horizontalgroup) can be used.